-Monitoring is required if the agency disburses or transfers any State funds to other organizations, except for the purchase of goods or services, the grantee shall require such organizations to file with it similar reports and statements as required by G. S. §143C-6-22 and 6-23.
+Monitoring is required if the agency disburses or transfers any State funds to other organizations, except for the purchase of goods or services, the grantee shall require such organizations to file with it similar reports.
 If the agency disburses or transfers any pass-through federal funds received from the State to other organizations, the agency shall require such organizations to comply with the applicable requirements of 2 CFR Part 200.331.
 Accordingly, the agency is responsible for monitoring programmatic and fiscal compliance of subcontractors based on the guidance provided in this compliance supplement and the audit procedures outlined in the DMH-0 Crosscutting Supplement.